FabricioBattaglia/Moment-of-Muscle/README.md

 Wanyea Barbel - As a user, I want to view jobs on the job board so that I am able to accept jobs.

 Mitchell Wise - Setup Firestore, so users can see other users data.
-(Working).
+(Complete).

 Will Hall - Organized final templates for project w/ extra xml files (Pending submission)